 "AAHOA has demonstrated a clear vision and a determination to help women in the hospitality sector develop their skills and competencies," said Hygieia Network™ founder Dr. Ilham Kadri.
 "They understand that education is the best way for their members to reach prosperity."

 Dr. Kadri founded Hygieia Network™ in 2014 with other women leaders to combat illiteracy, build a professional curriculum for cleaning-industry employees, and lend prestige to the cleaning industry itself.

 AAHOA Secretary and Female Director at Large (Eastern Division) Jagruti Panwala accepted the award on AAHOA's behalf at the ISSA/INTERCLEAN North America show last night in Chicago.

 "To be recognized in this way by Hygieia Network™ is more than an honor; it's clear evidence that AAHOA is a powerful force in the careers of female industry professionals," said Ms. Panwala.
 "We have worked incredibly hard to offer first-rate educational opportunities for women hoteliers and are proud to be counted among Eidyia Award recipients."

 Founded in 1989, AAHOA (www.aahoa.com) is the largest hotel owners association in the world, with more than 16,000 small business owner-members.
 AAHOA members own almost one in every two hotels in the United States.

 AAHOA is the largest hotel owners association in the world.
-The over 19,500 AAHOA members own almost one in every two hotels in the United States.
+The nearly 20,000 AAHOA members represent almost one in every two hotels in the United States.
 With billions of dollars in property assets and hundreds of thousands of employees, AAHOA members are core economic contributors in virtually every community.
 AAHOA is a proud defender of free enterprise and the foremost current-day example of realizing the American dream.